Malik Khoshaba: Battle of Charah

-Assyrians attacked the Fortress of Charah on March 16, 1918 after the murder of Mar Shimun by the Ottoman Kurdish leader Simko, Agha Petros joined forces with Malik Khoshaba and others in driving Simko from his stronghold at Koynashahr.
+Assyrians attacked the Fortress of Charah on March 16, 1918 after the murder of Mar Shimun by the Iranian Kurdish leader Simko, Agha Petros joined forces with Malik Khoshaba and others in driving Simko from his stronghold at Koynashahr.
 Simko Shikak, who was responsible for the murder of the Assyrian patriarch Mar Shimun was staying in the fortress.
 The fortress had never been conquered despite numerous attempts by the Iranian government.
 During the battle, Simko was panic stricken after seeing the Assyrians rip apart his forces.
 While the battle was going on, Simko managed to flee, abandoning his men.
 After one day of fighting, the Kurds were decisively defeated.
 It is said that the river in Charah was completely red from the dead Shikak fighters.

 Later life

 Malik Khoshaba was appointed the president of the Assyrian Advisory Committee which was made up of a number of influential Assyrian tribal leaders.
 This led to two factions developing within the Assyrians of Iraq, a patriarchal faction led by Shimun XXI Eshai and a non-patriarchal faction led by Malik Khoshaba and Mar Zaya Sargis, Bishop of Jilu.
 The tension between the two factions reached a pinnacle according to a letter from the Administrative Inspector of Mosul to the Ministry of Interior, on 19 June 1933, Khoshaba, accompanied with Malik Khiyo of Ashitha and Malik Zaia Shams-al-Din of Lower Tyari left from Nohadra to Amadiya against the wishes of the Qaimmaqam who warned Khoshaba that Malik Yaqo was awaiting him on the road with at least 80 armed men.
 This resulted in the Mustarrif sending Iraqi police to ensure Khoshaba and his accompanions were not harmed and further drove the split between the factions.